-So tell the truth, how far are you willing to go for a great cup of coffee?
+Tell the truth, how far are you willing to go for a great cup of coffee?
 I know there are a lot of caffeine addicts reading this post – “caffeinated blogger, writer, mother, father,” etc., I read the descriptions in the profiles of blogs and social media pages.
-Seems the world functions on caffeine.
+It seems the world functions on caffeine.

 I admit while I’m not a habitual coffee drinker, I’ve been known to drive six miles or more for a good cup of java.